Haniabdala/Deutsch-Josza-algorithm/README.md

   - If \( f(0) \neq f(1) \), the function is **balanced**.

 Thus, the classical query complexity of the Deutsch-Jozsa problem is **two queries**.
 With these two queries, we can determine the nature of the function with certainty.

-### Classical Example

-Let’s consider an example with \( n = 1 \):
-- We have the oracle that either implements a constant or balanced function.
-- We query the oracle twice, once with \( f(0) \) and once with \( f(1) \):
-  - If the answers are the same (both 0 or both 1), the function is constant.
-  - If the answers differ (one is 0, the other is 1), the function is balanced.

-This method requires a minimum of two queries to guarantee the correct determination.

 ## Quantum Advantage